The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Inflammation of the facial nerve

 With a cold, neuritis of the facial nerve may occur.
-This is more often a unilateral process, accompanied by pain and impaired movement in the innervation zone.
-The face of such a person is distorted: he cannot control the mimic muscles of the injured side, so the angle lower lip hangs down, the slit of the eye is half-closed.
-In such a situation, you can not self-medicate - you need to contact a neurologist.
+This is often a one-sided process, accompanied by pain and impaired movement in the innervation zone.
+The face of such a person is distorted: he cannot control the facial muscles of the damaged side, so the angle lower lip hangs down, the slit of the eye is half-closed.
+In such a situation, you cannot self-medicate - you need to contact a neurologist.

 Deep phlegmon of the cervical tissue

-A rare pathology preceded by gingival edema, osteomyelitis of the jaw and the development of perimaxillary phlegmon (inflammation in the cellular space).
-It can also be the result of suppuration of neck cysts, trauma to the esophagus or trachea.
-Treatment is inpatient only.
+A rare pathology, which is preceded by swelling of the gums, osteomyelitis of the jaw and the development of perimandibular phlegmon (inflammation in the cellular space).
+It can also result from suppuration of neck cysts, trauma to the esophagus or trachea.
+Treatment is only inpatient.
 This is an advanced purulent disease that is life-threatening.

 General infection